gipplab/sherlock/README.md

 This readme is copied from a snapshot of archive.org.
 (https://web.archive.org/web/20180219024142/http://web.it.usyd.edu.au/~scilect/sherlock/)

 This repository of Sherlock is used by our group and should allow others to reproduce our research.
-It will turned down as soon as the official website is online again.
+It will be turned down as soon as the official website is online again.

 # The Sherlock Plagiarism Detector